jju/stubbl/seasons/gcx/week08.md

 ## recap

 Kendrick saved the first half for the Machine.
-Venus managed to tie it up at 2 through a tiny gap, and then scored when she was put on defense.
+Veens managed to tie it up at 2 through a tiny gap, and then scored when she was put on defense.
 All around, a good Tide match, and one that might see the second half of the season not be a total waste.
 FT 3 - OM 2

 The odds were pretty even going into this match despite the Dynamo's loss of Sabah in Week 7, but a last-minute skill dump put journeymen on the field and should have made this easy picking for the Fatality.
 KD 0 - EF 3